Towards Contextual Sensitive Data Detection: Experimental Setup

 To evaluate the contextual sensitive data detection mechanisms we use a combination of synthetic and real-world datasets, to maintain ground-truth validity for sensitive data detection in generic context and the domain-specific context of humanitarian datasets.

-\begin{itemize}[leftmargin=1.5em] \item \textbf{Type contextualization with sensitive PII}: We extracted 66 anonymized tables (2,061 columns) from the GitTables corpus \cite{hulsebos2023gittables} representing a variety of real-world database schemas.
-Each column was manually annotated with (i) its PII entity type and (ii) its contextual sensitivity level (non-sensitive, moderate or highly sensitive).
+\begin{itemize}[leftmargin=1em] \item \textbf{Type contextualization with sensitive PII}: We extracted 66 anonymized tables, with in total 2,061 columns, from the GitTables corpus \cite{hulsebos2023gittables} representing a variety of real-world table schemas.
+Each column was manually annotated with (i) its PII type and (ii) its contextual sensitivity level (non-sensitive, moderate, or highly sensitive).

-\item \textbf{Domain contextualization with humanitarian tables}: To evaluate the retrieve-then-detect mechanism, we generated 9 synthetic tables with sensitive data closely resembling typical humanitarian data (e.g., for displacement tracking, public health monitoring) for different countries.
-Each table contains columns that could be potentially sensitive within country-specific Information Sharing Protocols (ISPs).
-Humanitarian data quality experts labeled each column with a sensitivity level (low, moderate, high, severe).
-We also add 14 \textit{real} tables from the Humanitarian Data Exchange\footnote{\url{https://data.humdata.org/}} that do not contain any sensitive data, to evaluate the false positive rate. \end{itemize}
+\item \textbf{Domain contextualization with humanitarian data}: To evaluate the retrieve-then-detect mechanism for domain-specific sensitive data, we conduct a case study with humanitarian experts from the UN OCHA Humanitarian Data Centre.
+We collect 23 tabular datasets, with in total 326 columns, resembling typical humanitarian datasets (e.g., for displacement tracking, public health monitoring) for different regions.
+With rich input from humanitarian experts to ensure realistic properties, we synthesize 9 tabular datasets with one or more actual contextually sensitive data in line with region-specific Information Sharing Protocols (ISPs).
+Two humanitarian data experts annotated columns (100 in total, of which 70 contain sensitive data) with a sensitivity level (low, moderate, high, severe).
+The other 14 tabular datasets are similar but real tabular datasets from the UN's Humanitarian Data Exchange\footnote{\url{https://data.humdata.org/}} and have been manually curated as challenging datasets without actual sensitive data, to evaluate the false positive rate. \end{itemize}

+\paragraph{Evaluation granularity} For evaluation, sensitivity levels are binarized: \emph{low} is treated as non-sensitive, while \emph{moderate}, \emph{high}, and \emph{severe} are grouped as sensitive.
+This aligns with operational practice in humanitarian contexts where any moderate or higher sensitivity triggers safeguards, consistent with UN OCHA guidance that such data warrants protective measures~\citep{unocha2025}.
+For domain contextualization, we assess performance on table-level to align with the ISP's coarse-grained data policy instructions, despite having column-level annotations.
+Tables are labeled sensitive if one of its columns is annotated as sensitive (moderate, high or severe).